Childhood Studies BA

 Career opportunities

-It offers a sound basis for various career paths and popular graduate career destinations, shaping policy and practice around childhood and youth.
+This expertise will give you access to various career paths and popular graduate career destinations, shaping policy and practice around childhood and youth.
 These include roles in early years provision, social work, primary school teaching and teaching assistant roles.

 Throughout your studies, there will be opportunities to strengthen your CV.
 For example, you will gain practical insights into how professionals work with children and young people through specific modules.
 These allow you to shadow an educational professional and reflect on how the ideas you learn on the course apply in practice.